FindEstater

 Frequently asked questions

-Can foreigners buy property in Rome?
+What should foreigners know about buying property in Rome?

-What taxes and fees should I expect when buying property in Rome?
+What taxes and fees should I expect when purchasing real estate in Rome?

 Get matched with the right listings